AntoCuc/GpxSplitter/README.md

 ### Building the code ###

-After cloning the github repository building the GpxSplitter source consists of running the Apache Maven goal "install".
+After cloning the github repository building the GpxSplitter source consists of moving to the clone directory and running the Apache Maven goal "install".
 The "install" goal will generate a "target" directory containing the GpxSplitter JAR file.

 ### Running the software ###